20 Best Luxury All-Inclusive Resorts in the Caribbean

 The 13 rooms are strung along the beach and typically feature bright tropical colors, outdoor showers, screened porches, and in-room Wi-Fi.
 Four premium beachfront rooms also come with air-conditioning.
 Honeymooners love the Sand Dollar Cottage, with its secluded setting, and families usually book one of the island's private homes.

-6 The Caves, Jamaica
+20. The Caves, Jamaica

 The colorful Jamaican style continues with the cuisine.
 Authentic Jamaican jerk barbecue and fresh banana pancakes are just some of the dishes on the menu, which spotlights wholesome cooking and fresh local produce.
 You can dine in sea-view gazebos, in the dining room, or in a candlelit sea cave.
 The ability to help yourself to food and snacks in the kitchen and the warm, friendly staff make guests feel at home here.

-Cave swimming, cliff jumping, and snorkeling are the most popular activities, with ladders and stairs descending to the turquoise waters sloshing right under your room.
-You can also take a dip in the clifftop pools and hot tubs or relax with a Jamaican brown sugar body scrub at the spa.
+Cave swimming, cliff jumping, and snorkeling are the most popular things to do, with ladders and stairs descending to the turquoise waters sloshing right under your room.
+You can also take a dip in the cliff-top pools and hot tubs or relax with a Jamaican brown sugar body scrub at the spa.